/

 When is the right time to start using eye cream?

-“An eye cream can be started anytime,” says Dr. Li, noting that they are best for adult skin.
+“An eye cream can be started anytime,” says Dr. Li.
 “Mature skin that shows signs of aging such as skin laxity, fine lines, dull tone or uneven pigmentation, may benefit more from its use with consistent application over time.”

 What's the best technique for applying eye cream?

-Don't apply eye cream too close to the eyes, such as on the eyelids or directly under your bottom lashes (despite its name).
+Despite its name, don't apply eye cream too close to the eyes, such as on the mobile eyelid or directly under your bottom lashes.
 “Apply a pea-sized amount around both eyes, gently tap around the orbital bone with your ring finger and then smooth it out to the temple,” explains Shehadeh.

 Need a little extra help to look your best after a long night?
-“You can use a cool Gua Sha or face roller after application to help with puffiness, firming and brightening around the eye area,” adds Shehadeh.
+“You can use a gua sha or face roller after application to help with puffiness, firming and brightening around the eye area,” adds Shehadeh.
 She recommends storing your face tools in the fridge when you're not using them for instant cooling and de-puffing.

 What ingredients should consumers look for when shopping for eye cream?

 “This will depend on your skincare goals,” explains Dr. Li.
-“Some key ingredients include hyaluronic acid and ceramides [to], retinol [to], vitamin C [to] and caffeine [to].”
+“Some key ingredients include hyaluronic acid and ceramides to hydrate, retinol to target wrinkles, vitamin C to treat dark circles and caffeine to reduce puffiness.”

 Are retinol eye creams safe to use around the delicate eye area?

-If you skin is sensitive or reactive, avoid formulas that contain retinol and opt for gentle, hydrating ingredients like hyaluronic acid and aloe vera.
+If you have sensitive skin, avoid formulas that contain retinol and opt for gentle, hydrating ingredients like hyaluronic acid and aloe vera.

 Can eye cream cause milia or make it worse?

-Milia is a condition that causes small, painless white bumps to form on your face (often on the cheeks) or eyelids.
-They're actually tiny cysts that form under the skin when keratin, a protein naturally produced by your body, becomes trapped, explains Dr. Li.
+Milia is a condition that causes small, painless white bumps to form on your face (often on the cheeks) or eye contour, including the lids.
+They're actually tiny cysts that form under the skin when keratin (a protein naturally produced by your body) becomes trapped, explains Dr. Li.

 According to Shehadeh, eye cream shouldn't cause or aggravate milia if you're using the right formula.
-However, “eye creams that contain heavy creams or oils, in combination with the build-up of dead skin” can cause it.
-“If you think your eye cream is causing milia, substitute your current product for a water or aloe-based eye cream.”
+However, eye creams that contain heavy creams or oils, in combination with a build-up of dead skin can lead to it.
+“If you think your eye cream is causing milia, substitute your current product for a water-based eye cream.”

-Formulated with ceramides (the brand’s star ingredient), hyaluronic acid and niacinamide, this soothing eye cream contains everything needed to hydrate and brighten the under-eye area without causing irritation.
+Formulated with ceramides (the brand’s signature ingredient), hyaluronic acid and niacinamide, this soothing eye cream cares for the under-eye area without causing irritation.

 Burt’s Bees Gentle Eye Cream, do you really need an eye cream

-Squalane, aloe, rice milk and honey create a soothing combination that’s ideal for sensitive skin types.
+Squalane, aloe, rice milk and honey create a gentle combination that’s ideal for sensitive skin types.
+We love the lightweight texture of this cream, which immediately soothes skin.

 RoC Retinol Correxion Line Smoothing Eye Cream, do you really need an eye cream

 Fine lines?
 Dark circles?
 Puffiness?
-This retinol-infused eye cream targets all three, and is gentle enough for daily use.
+This retinol-infused eye cream targets all three.
+This formula is especially gentle, but as always when using retinol, start slow to build up tolerance.

 La Roche-Posay Toleriane Dermallergo Eye Cream, $36